mrgvignesh/reads/README.md

 Your score is 58/100
             _____________________________________________________________________________________________________________________

-# [TRUST IN FAVOUR OF HINDU GODS-A tax unit] (https://www.incometaxparaskochar.com/resource/3TRUST%20IN%20FAVOUR%20OF%20HINDU%20GODS.aspx)
+# TRUST IN FAVOUR OF HINDU GODS-A tax unit [Link](https://www.incometaxparaskochar.com/resource/3TRUST%20IN%20FAVOUR%20OF%20HINDU%20GODS.aspx)

  - INTRODUCTION :- Indian public worship millions and millions of Gods and Goddesses and spend a huge amount for their worship and seva Puja.
 Every family worships his own God or Goddess either by constructing their own temples or without constructing temples in their houses.
 The expenses for the seva puja of Gods and Idols are not allowed to be setoff against regular income of the assessee.
 Contribution is also made for such gods by their devotees.
 The investment of such fund is also required to be made and income arising out of such investment is subject to Income Tax.
 Hence, it is advisable to create trusts for such deities and gods for the sake of proper tax planning.